b0x68/myWeather/README.md

 # myWeather
-A simple Python script to get command line weather using api.weather.com
+A simple Python script to get command line weather using api.weather.gov
 - The return city isn't always what is given, but relatively close.
 TODO.

 # Usage